CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

 Merge a pair of duplicate contacts (manual)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Registry operator can use a manual merge if they select a pair of duplicate
+The Registry operator can use a manual merge and select a pair of duplicate
-contacts themself.
+contacts by themself.
 The operator must also decide which contact will be
-the *destination* contact.
+the *destination contact*.

 A pair of merge-able contacts can be then merged by running a command like this: